Style clash as Guardiola, Simeone meet in Champions League

 When it comes to the crunch, Simeone typically returns to his more destructive and pragmatic game plan and that is likely to be on show at City’s Etihad Stadium for the first leg on Tuesday.

-“Cholo’s teams will play the way he wants them to play,” Guardiola once said, referring to Simeone’s nickname, “and my teams will play the way I want them to play.”
+Not that it will stop him from doing so again when Simeone and Atlético come to Manchester.

+“You have to adapt and adjust,” he said before finishing with a smile.
+“That’s why I love to overthink and create stupid tactics so that after, when I don’t win, I’m punished.”

-It’s what makes the upcoming double-header between the current English and Spanish champions so fascinating.
+Yet another layer to the upcoming double-header between the current English and Spanish champions that should be fascinating.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports